PMARINA/CPE390Lab0/README.md

 2. Save all of your files.
 3. Rename `Atilla_The_Duck (Replace with your name).name` to your name.
 4. Use the info above to push your code to your repository.

+## How to do everything from the terminal

+These instructions are for if you cannot debug in VS Code.
+They will be generic, assuming you have a file `a.cpp`, which you want to debug...
+Note that breakpoints set in VS Code are not relevant to things in GDB.
+Note that GDB relies on a library known as [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)), which is prone to issues.
+If you ever notice that your screen looks strange, just hit `ctrl`+`L` to force the library to redraw your entire screen.

+1. Compile a.cpp:
+   1. If you have a `Makefile`, you may use `make` (or `make <target>`) to build the file.
+   2. `g++ -g3 a.cpp`: `-g3` tells the compiler to include as much debugging information as possible.
+2. Start the debugger:
+   1. `gdb a.out` (may be a.exe on some systems).
+This will open the GNU Debugger as a sort of terminal.
+3. Set the layout of the debugger:
+   1. `layout src`: the source code layout.
+Usually, if you are not working with assembly, this is the only layout you need to use.
+   2. `layout reg`: this shows only the registers, usually combined with the `asm` layout, as the registers are largely irrelevant when programming pure C++.
+   3. `layout asm`: this shows the assembly instructions you are running.
+4. Set your breakpoints.
+A few different ways to set breakpoints:
+   1. `b main`: sets a breakpoint at the entry point to the main function
+   2. `b a.cpp:123`: sets a breakpoint in a.cpp at line 123.
+Note that if you edit the file while you debug, the line numbers that GDB will not update.
+This is also applicable to VS Code.
+   3. `b a.cpp:123 if var == value`: conditional breakpoint that only breaks if the var reaches the value.
+Note that other conditions can be specified.
+5. Run your program:
+   1. `r`: runs your program.
+If you are already running your program, you can use `r` to restart.
+   2. `c`: continues if you are paused.
+   3. `s`: step until you hit the next line in source code.
+   4. `si`: step instruction
+   5. `n`: step, but won't enter lower level stuff (ie loops, function calls, etc)
+   6. `q`: quit.